RV Buying Guide: What To Consider Before Shopping

 Ask yourself how you want to camp once you have a general idea of how frequently you will be camping and who you might be camping with.
-This will assist you in deciding which amenities or features are essential versus optional for your RV.
+Whether you want to brave the great outdoors or you want to drive cross country and explore national parks instead, this will assist you in deciding which amenities or features are essential versus optional for your RV.

 Are you a backcountry traveler who likes to pursue the undiscovered path?
 An RV that allows for greater flexibility to reach remote locations is the ideal choice for boondocking.
 You might also think about RVs outfitted for off-road travel that are ready for adventure.
 You can also extend your time off the grid by using an RV with solar power and a bigger water tank.

 Will You Live in the RV Full Time?